 The Church property also includes a parish hall, staff and guest offices, a nursery, a children's education classroom, a patio with attached gardens, and the White Memorial Room, which is used for small gatherings.

 The newly renovated "Parish Hall" (or "Struck Hall") is a large space--able to accommodate 150 people in non-COVID times--for social gatherings, meetings, and educational classes.
 The Parish Hall has a well-supplied kitchen attached and is available to community organizations as varied as schools, businesses, dance clubs, wedding clubs, embassies, and musical groups.
 Our contracts with two local, fabulous caterer makes our Parish Hall a highly desirable venue.

-The White Room, in a separate building, seats about forty and is decorated with furniture and accessories in a more formal style.
+The White Room, in a separate building can accommodate 40 people in non-COVID times and is decorated with more formal furniture and accessories than the rest of the buildings.
 It is the perfect setting for a more intimate gathering, reception, or meeting.

-The Church property also includes the residence of the sexton, who is responsible for the upkeep of the building and grounds.
+The Church property also includes the residence of the caretaker/sexton, who is responsible for the upkeep of the building and grounds.

-The whole complex of Church, parish hall, White Room, and patio is gated and secure, staffed by a security guard.
+The whole property is gated and secure, staffed by a security guard.